LysSanzMoreta/DRAUPNIR_ASR/README.md

 <img src="https://github.com/LysSanzMoreta/DRAUPNIR_ASR/blob/main/draupnir/src/draupnir/images/draupnir_logo.png" height="auto" width="790" style="border-radius:50%">
 </p>

+** WARNING **

+We have improved this version and would be soonish released.

 **Extra requirements for tree inference:**

 #These are NOT necessary if you have your own tree file or for using the default datasets